Guidance on the Specific Batch Control (SBC) scheme for release of product on to the UK market.

 How to apply

-You may submit your application electronically, or in hard-copy.
+You must submit your application electronically.

 All applications are checked (validated) upon receipt.